sethschori/sethschori.github.io/docs/other/2024-election.md

 # 2024 Election

-I invite you to join me in any, or all, of these ways that I'm taking action this election season!
+Here are some ways to take action this election:
 ## Donations

 - Support the **Harris Walz campaign** at [kamalaharris.com](https://kamalaharris.com/)